Dementia Australia offers education sessions and group programs for carers, family members and friends of people living with dementia.

 This session provides an introduction to a range of health and hygiene issues that may present in caring for a person with dementia.
 It covers topics including nutrition, showering, dressing, oral health, falls and sleep.

 This session provides information about dementia and the likely impact of the symptoms on a person’s perception of, and ability to successfully navigate their home environment.

 This session provides information about the differences between dementia, depression and delirium and the relationship between these conditions.

 This program provides an overview of dementia and how to proceed after a diagnosis.
 It covers coping with change, relationships and communication, planning for the future and staying healthy.

-This session provides information about mild cognitive impairment as it relates to older people, including diagnosis, progression, treatment and management strategies.
+This session provides information about mild cognitive impairment, including diagnosis, progression, treatment and management strategies.

 This session provides information on similarities and differences between Lewy body disease, Parkinson’s disease and Parkinson’s dementia and offers practical tips for family carers.

 This session provides information on how relationships, intimacy and sexuality is affected by dementia including changed sexual behaviours, loss of inhibitions and managing sexual behaviours.

 This session provides an introduction to dementia and changes to the brain, effects on behaviour and the impacts of changed behaviour.
 It will introduce problem solving models, including strategies to minimise and respond to changed behaviour.